-Titanium dental implant systems, which include the implant post and abutment (attaches the prosthesis to the post), are the standard choice for implant dentistry and have been used successfully since the 1960s.
+Titanium dental implant systems, which include the implant post and abutment (the piece that attaches the prosthesis to the post), are the standard choice for implant dentistry and have been used successfully since the 1960s.
 Titanium is a biocompatible material, meaning it does not cause irritation, and has the ability to fuse naturally with the bone tissue through a process called osseointegration.
 Titanium dental implant systems are designed to be durable, secure, and long-lasting.

 Straumann® Dental Implant System

-Straumann® has created state-of-the-art dental implant options that include zirconium and titanium alloy models and all-ceramic zirconia systems.
-Straumann® claims that these systems offer unique benefits and product choices that make them superior to traditional titanium.
-Benefits can include added strength, faster healing, a less-invasive placement procedure, enhanced aesthetics (all-ceramic), and various quality guarantees related to specific materials and models.
+Straumann® has created state-of-the-art dental implant titanium alloy models.
+Benefits can include added strength, faster healing, a less-invasive placement procedure, and various quality guarantees related to specific materials and models.

 What Are My Dental Implant Options?